explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer C

-C1. _Graph dependencies via conjugate operators was complicated_.
-The notion of conjugacy is important because it is the formal framework for relating forward and backwards analysis over the graph, and explains why you can compute the same function (extensionally) in two different ways, with potentially different performance.
+C1. _Graph dependencies via conjugate operators is complicated_.
+Conjugacy is important because it is the formal framework for relating forward and backwards analysis over the graph, for example explaining why you can compute the same function (extensionally) in two different ways, with potentially different performance, using the De Morgan dual.
+We will streamline this section and also reorganise things so that the graph semantics comes first (with richer examples, as per Reviewer A), and the conjugate operators over the graph are presented afterwards, with a cleaner presentation.
-It is true that the current presentation is more complex than it needs to be.

 C3. _Graph algorithms don't pay attention to properties of operators_.
 By the time the graph algorithms are presented with a graph, that graph already captures the kind of information you are referring to (for example the specific behaviour of * in relation to 0).
 The algorithms can thus act uniformly on the graph without having to consider the specific semantics of the language or its primitive operators, which is one of the key benefits of factoring things this way.

 C4. _Would prefer shorter intro, omitting 1.1 but expanding on contributions/roadmap._ Indeed Section 2 is
 rather short and Section 1 goes into a lengthy worked example before getting to contributions/roadmap, so we will considers a reorganisation along the lines you suggest.

 C5. _Inference rule presentation of algorithms._ This way of presenting algorithms (as inductively defined relations, which one may subsequently prove to be deterministic and/or total) is useful for establishing the required metatheory (for example Propositions 3.17 and 3.19).
 These theorems would be difficult to prove for pseudocode presentations of the algorithms.

+## Reviewer C

+C1. _Relationship to prior work in provenance graphs and query-based data visualisation._ As mentioned in our response to Reviewer A, we neglected to give a proper discussion of database provenance.
+We will make sure to remedy that, especially in relation to database provenance and data visualisation; thanks for pointing us to more of the relevant literature.
+Although brushing-and-linking has been explored before, we are not aware of such a feature being used to relate data sources to other data sources (as opposed to relate visualisations to other visualisations).
+Nor are we aware of other approaches where these two kinds of linking can be understood as formally dual.
+We will make sure to emphasise these as novel contributions of our approach.

+C2. _Collecting provenance at database layer._ It is true that many systems involve databases and that end-to-end provenance solutions for such systems will therefore inevitably involve database provenance techniques.
+It is also true that most such systems have substantial visualisation and analytics written in general-purpose languages like R and Python, which explains the importance of exploring compositional techniques for general-purpose languages.